ignacio-chiazzo/ruby-minitest-analyzer/README.md

   end
 end
 ```
-If we run the `ProductTest` tests, how many tests will it run?
-4! (yes four).
+How many tests will we run if we run the `ProductTest` tests?
+4! (yes, four).
 Try it!

 ```console
 # Running: